flutter/codelabs/dartpad_codelabs/src/introduction_to_lists/long_lists/instructions.md

      index.
 The subtitle may contain dummy text, and may be styled differently than the title Text.
   3. Set the `itemCount` really high to see it fly!
   4. Everything feels scrunched together.
+Try adding some `padding` to the list!
-What happened to the separators?
+  5. It's better, but what happened to the separators?
 Find out in the next step!